tlaifer/Wordly/README.md

 # Wordly
-Wordly helps you improve your vocabulary with a platform to to organize and study new words!
+Wordly helps you improve your vocabulary with a platform to organize and study new words!